Welcome to Lyme Regis

 Lyme Regis boasts breathtaking scenery and a special mystique, making it a sparkling resort for all seasons.
 Its historic Cobb and harbour are iconic features, set against moody blue cliffs yielding fossilised evidence of life on earth millions of years ago.

 An ancient town featured in the Domesday Book, Lyme Regis is home to a number of historical landmarks and educational attractions.
 The picturesque and tranquil Lyme Regis is a great place to discover a lot you didn’t know about the UK's heritage.

 So, why not look up Lyme Regis accommodation today and book a stay in one of the South West's most desirable holiday destinations?

 The Jurassic Coast

 Situated at the heart of the Jurassic Coast, Lyme Regis is a major centre for fossil collecting.

-An official World Heritage Site, the Jurassic Coast is a must-visit for anyone interested in geology, history or stunning coastal scenery, and some of the most scenic spots in its 95 mile long stretch can be found around the Lyme Regis area.
+An official World Heritage Site, the Jurassic Coast is a must-visit for anyone interested in geology, history or stunning coastal scenery, and some of the most scenic spots in its 95-mile long stretch can be found around the Lyme Regis area.
 Places worth exploring include the Blue Lias cliffs, which are abundant with rare ammonites and other fossils.

-Every year Lyme Regis plays host to its famous fossil festival (2nd to 4th April 2015) which sees thousands of enthusiasts of all ages flock to the town to learn more about fascinating periods of UK history.
+Every year Lyme Regis plays host to its famous Fossil Festival (29th April to 1st May 2016) which sees thousands of enthusiasts of all ages flock to the town to learn more about fascinating periods of UK history.

 Famously depicted in the film version of John Fowles' The French Lieutenant's Woman and Jane Austen's Persuasion, the resort's unique appeal wins her a deserved accolade as the Pearl of the Dorset coast - a gem in the Westcountry's holiday playground.